jianhua-naoc/difforb/docs/concepts/ephemeris-products.md

 deflection by the Sun, stellar aberration, rotation to the true equator and equinox of date, and optional refraction for ground observers.[^urban]

-Radar products use the two-way light-time model described by Yeomans et al. (1992).[^yeomans] The delay can include relativistic delay, solar-corona delay, and tropospheric delay.[^shapiro][^muhleman-anderson][^standish][^urban] Radar Doppler is the derivative of the converged two-way delay with respect to the selected radar reference epoch.

-Element, apsides, and close-approach products are derived from the propagated target trajectory.
-They do not apply observer light-time corrections.

 ## Relation To JPL Horizons

-DiffOrb provides Horizons-like optical, radar, vector, element, apsides, and close-approach products.
-The optical and vector products use geometric, astrometric, and apparent concepts in the same broad sense as JPL Horizons.

 One difference matters for direct comparison.
 DiffOrb's Earth-based apparent `RA/Dec` uses the modern equator-of-date rotation described in [Earth Rotation And Terrestrial Geometry](earth-rotation-and-terrestrial-geometry.md).
 JPL